 Note to applicants

 - We will endeavour to match you with a mentor within your course discipline.
-In the event that this is not possible, we will be in touch to explore further options and will make every effort to recruit a suitable alternative, however there may be a delay whilst we make new contacts and develop relationships.
+In the event that this is not possible, we will be in touch to explore further options.
+We will make every effort to recruit a suitable alternative, however there may be a delay whilst we make new contacts and develop relationships.

 - You will be required to attend a compulsory student briefing as part of this Equity Mentoring Scheme – details will follow upon receipt of your application.